-The short answer is espresso is a strong, often thick coffee beverage with a layer of dense foam called crema made from water and coffee grounds that have been stressed at a high pressure with hot water through a basket of tightly packed, finely ground coffee for a limited amount of time.
-That being said, there is A LOT of confusion on what qualifies as “espresso.”
+The short answer is espresso is a strong, often thick coffee beverage with a layer of dense foam called crema made from water and coffee grounds.
+The grounds have been stressed at a high pressure with hot water through a basket of tightly packed, finely ground coffee for a limited amount of time.
+There is A LOT of confusion on what qualifies as “espresso.”
 Here are a few things it’s not:

-Espresso is also not: the same as strong coffee.
-Strong coffee does not equal espresso!
+Espresso is also not the same as strong coffee.
 Strong coffee can be made from coffee devices like the Aeropress, which makes much stronger coffee than more popular devices in the U.S. like drip, pour over, or French press.
-All the mentioned do have some element of pressure involved but won’t give you an espresso experience like the Aeropress or an espresso machine.
+Those do have some element of pressure involved but won’t give you an espresso experience like the Aeropress or an espresso machine.

 So now you know!
 What kind of espresso do you like?
 Do you have any other questions about espresso?
 Comment below!